National Museum of Ireland – Archaeology: House-shaped shrines

 House (or tomb) shaped shrines originate from the European continent, Ireland and Scotland and mostly date from the 8th or 9th centuries, and like many Insular shrines, they were heavily reworked and embellished in the centuries following their initial construction, often with metal adornments or figures influenced by Romanesque sculpture.
 Typical examples consist of a wooden core covered with silver and copper alloy plates.
 They were built to hold relics of saints or martyrs from the early Church era; a number held corporeal remains when found in the modern period, presumably they were parts of the saint's body.
 Others, including the now badly damaged Breac Maodhóg, held manuscripts associated with the commemorated saint.

 The Breac Maodhóg was probably used as a battle standard when it would have been carried onto the battlefield by a cleric to offer protection to the troops and perhaps bring victory.
 A medieval text on the patron saints of the kings of Leinster records that the kings of Breifne sought that "the famous wonder-working Breac [was] carried thrice around them" during battle.

-The Lough Erne Shrine, 11th century.
+The Lough Erne Shrines, 8th or 9th-centuries.
 The smaller but similar shrine was found inside the larger container.